the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-guide.md

 Therefore, it’s important to set the right expectations from the beginning for your community, even though you might not have planned on having one (see more details: {cite}`Sharan2020Apr`).

 (cl-new-community-guide-checklist)=
-## A checklist for planning collaboration in your project
+## A Checklist for Planning Collaboration in Your Project

 The checklist below will help you in making the process of establishing collaboration in your research project thoughtfully in a structured manner.